Gunshot-Sound-Studios/osgl-graphics/docs/dev-environment.md

 In this chapter, we'll set up your environment for using OSGL.
 All of the tools we'll use, such as the `image-converter` executable, are available on Windows and MacOS.

-The most important component you'll need is the actual OSGl module itself.
+The most important component you'll need is the actual OSGL module itself.
 You can download the latest version of the module from either the [Github releases](https://github.com/Gunshot-Sound-Studios/osgl-graphics/releases/latest), the [Roblox marketplace](https://create.roblox.com/store/asset/18468099737/OSGL) or the [Wally Index](https://wally.run/package/gunshotsoundstudios/osgl).

 You can use [Rojo](https://rojo.space) to sync the `Examples` folder to view any examples showcased or referenced in this tutorial.
 By default, all scripts have their `Enabled` property set to `false`, so you'll need to enable the script to test them.
 These scripts are designed to be self-sufficient and will automatically create any necessary resources during runtime.